Churches have been at the forefront in providing support to individuals and families suffering from poverty, hardship and family or personal problems.

 Anglican caring agencies

 Anglican caring agencies developed as semi-independent regional organisations supported by state funding and charitable and church donations.
 The Family Centre in Lower Hutt, for example, was part of Anglican Social Services but had its own trust board.
 It engaged in social policy research, family therapy, community development, and education and training.
-In Manukau City, Anglicans were involved in Friendship House, an ecumenical social-service agency which included programmes for anger management, stopping violence and personal development.
+In Manukau City, Anglicans were involved in Friendship House, an ecumenical social-service agency which included programmes for personal development, anger management and stopping violence.

-The Anglican Care Network provides a nationwide network of social-service agencies, parish-based community programmes and inter-church projects.
-Anglicans, together with five other Christian churches, are members of the New Zealand Council of Christian Social Services (NZCCSS).
+The Anglican Care Network is a nationwide network of social-service agencies, parish-based community programmes and inter-church projects.
+Anglicans, together with six other Christian churches, are members of the New Zealand Council of Christian Social Services (NZCCSS).
 This coordinates research on social policy and makes joint representations to government on the needs of children and families, housing and poverty, and services to older people.

 The Anglican voice